 This building was begun around 1434 funded by Richard, third Duke of York and designed to match the existing eastern end.
 This Nave was always the parish church of the village and so it escaped the fate of the eastern end and the college buildings when Protector Somerset dissolved the chantries in 1548.
 The whole complex of buildings including the Church which was therefore once twice as long as the present structure, must have made a magnificent spectacle in its day, visible from many miles away’.

 The Vincent Woodstock Organ at Fotheringhay Church

-I cannot praise too highly this small Woodstock organ.
-Tiny it may be but it fills the church which as you can see is huge.
+I cannot praise too highly this Woodstock organ.
+Small in comparison to the space it may be, but it fills the church which as you can see is huge.
 The tracker action is feather light and today perhaps 18 years since I first played it is as crisp as the day it was made.

 I had forgotten that the pedal board is straight concave which is the only feature I rather regret.
 The swell (or perhaps more accurately) positive pipe work sits immediately opposite the players head with swell shutters just behind the decorated front bringing a very different character due to the immediacy the player hears it.
 The great and pedal are heard with far more of the building reverberation blending the sound and the difference between the result at the console is very striking.